 An informal repayment plan is a verbal agreement lasting for 3 months or less.
 Such a plan is the first and best means to ensure that a one- or two-month delinquency does not escalate beyond the borrower's ability to cure.
 In such a plan, the servicer should carefully review the borrower's financial situation and arrange payment terms that the borrower can realistically keep, and the delinquency can be cured.
-Informal repayment plans should be documented, however, there is no requirement to report such plans to the agency.
+Informal repayment plans should be documented and retained in the servicing permanent file.
+If it becomes apparent that an informal repayment plan will not be sufficient to resolve the delinquency, the servicer should refer to section 3, "General" of this guide, to evaluate whether one of the more formal loss mitigation strategies should occur.